Isiah Thomas: New York Liberty

-On May 5, 2015, the WNBA New York Liberty hired Thomas as Team President, overseeing all of the franchise's business and basketball operations.
+On May 5, 2015, the WNBA New York Liberty hired Thomas as team president, overseeing all of the franchise's business and basketball operations.
 On June 22, 2015, the Liberty and the WNBA agreed to suspend consideration of Thomas's ownership application.
 He remained president of the team.

-Under Thomas's leadership as team president and his former Pistons teammate Bill Laimbeer as head coach, the Liberty finished first in the Eastern Conference during the 2015 season.
+Under Thomas's leadership as team president, and with his former Pistons teammate Bill Laimbeer as head coach, the Liberty finished first in the Eastern Conference during the 2015 season.

-Thomas was relieved of his duties on February 21, 2019, after James Dolan sold the Liberty to Joseph Tsai.
-As his contract was with MSG, he continued to be paid until May of that year.
+Thomas was relieved of his duties with the Liberty on February 21, 2019, after James Dolan sold the Liberty to Joseph Tsai.

 Cheurlin Champagne

 In 2016, Thomas announced that he was the exclusive United States importer of the Cheurlin Champagne brand through ISIAH Imports, a subsidiary of ISIAH International, LLC.
 Cheurlin Champagne made its debut in the United States at the 2016 Democratic National Convention in Philadelphia.
 Other activations have included a private luncheon honoring former President Bill Clinton.
-Cheurlin recently debuted at The Palace of Auburn Hills for the final season of the Detroit Pistons at the historic arena.
+In 2017, Cheurlin debuted at The Palace of Auburn Hills for the final season of the Detroit Pistons at the historic arena.
 Cheurlin produces two champagne categories: Cheurlin's Brut Speciale and Rose de Saignee and Cheurlin Thomas's "Celebrite" Blanc de Blanc and "Le Champion" Blanc de Noir.
 In August 2017, Thomas brought his Cheurlin Flagship Collection portfolio of Champagnes to the Bellagio in Las Vegas.